-Cytisinicline has been previously tested in two large, randomized, independent investigator-sponsored Phase 3 clinical trials conducted according to Good Clinical Practice, or GCP, requirements of the FDA, in more than 2,000 participants.
-The objective by these independent groups was to further define the efficacy and safety of cytisinicline according to current clinical development standards.
+Cytisinicline has been previously tested in three large, randomized, independent investigator-sponsored Phase 3 clinical trials conducted according to Good Clinical Practice, or GCP, requirements in more than 2,700 participants.
+The objective by these independent groups was to further define the efficacy and safety of cytisinicline according to GCP standards.
 Subsequently, we ran the Phase 2b ORCA-1 dose selection trial in 254 smokers in the United States to evaluate the safety and efficacy of alternative cytisinicline dosing and schedules compared to respective placebo groups.